Skip to main content

 Academic

 An academic exploration of fluid retention in the context of hormonal therapy requires a granular analysis of the interplay between steroid hormones and renal physiology at the molecular level.
-The phenomenon of is the macroscopic outcome of microscopic events occurring within the nephrons of the kidneys, orchestrated by the Renin-Angiotensin-Aldosterone System (RAAS) and modulated by sex hormones.
+The phenomenon of edema is the macroscopic outcome of microscopic events occurring within the nephrons of the kidneys, orchestrated by the Renin-Angiotensin-Aldosterone System (RAAS) and modulated by sex hormones.

 This system is a homeostatic feedback loop of profound elegance, designed to defend extracellular volume and blood pressure.
 Exogenous hormones, administered for therapeutic purposes, act as powerful allosteric modulators of this finely tuned system, creating predictable yet complex physiological responses.